thaumos/system-api-roles/README.md

 - SELinux
 - Timesync

-### Future subsystems
-- DNS
-- Firewall
-- Storage
-- SystemLog
-- more to come...

 ### Vagrant

 You can use [vagrant](http://vagrantup.com) to quickly test roles in this repository.
 The Vagrantfile in this repository defines [multiple machines](https://www.vagrantup.com/docs/multi-machine/) (for now `fedora` and `centos`) and runs all `vagrant` commands on all of them by default.
 To run the example playbook on one machine, use